 - Monel and Inconel alloys, used for various down-hole tools, are austenite nickel-chromium-based superalloys and is a trademark of Special Metals Corporation.
 There are different grades of inconels, but all are mainly composed of nickel, with chromium as the second element.
 Inconel is used in high temperature, corrosion and pitting environment, acid applications, exposure to high mechanical stress and seawater.

 - Forged steel is used in manufacturing shafts for directional drilling tools

 - Personnel costs.
-Since the segment is comprised of numerous service providers of various sizes, call-out nature of the services and employment patterns are mixed between permanent staff and temporary personnel pool.
-Availability of qualified and experienced personnel is highly evident.
+Since the segment is comprised of numerous service providers of various sizes, the call-out nature of the services and employment patterns are mixed between permanent staff and temporary personnel pool.
+The availability of qualified and experienced personnel is highly evident.